EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 )
 ```

 Notice how we are giving each flag a name and a possible value.
-The value doesn't actually do anything, as it is not used once we start running multiple models, but it needs to be the right type for the model we are using.
+The value itself isn't important, as it is not used once we start running multiple models, but it needs to be the right type for the model we are using.

 Next, we specify the Keras model we want to run.